regix1/qbt-cleanup/README.md

     - ORPHANED_SCAN_DIRS=/downloads
 ```

-The tool will warn you at startup if it detects a path mismatch.
+The tool will **abort the orphaned scan** if it detects a path mismatch, preventing accidental deletion of all files.

 **Example:**
 ```yaml